 Sir Digby Cayley, the 7th Cayley baronet (1807-1883) and his wife Dorothy Allanson (d.
 1881) had five children:

 - George Allanson Cayley (b.
 Ripon, Yorkshire in 1831, d.
 1895 at Port Said, Egypt, presumably on a cruise to see antiquities of Egypt), who was born in Ripon, Yorkshire, and educated at Eton and Trinity College, Cambridge.
 In 1878 he inherited an estate in Denbighshire, of which he became High Sheriff a few years later.
 He was a keen cricketer, though he never seems to have done that well.
-His batting average when playing for Cambridge University was just under 18 runs; and both while he was at Cambridge and later when he played for the Yorkshire Gentlement, there were slightly gleeful reports of his being out for a duck.
+His batting average when playing for Cambridge University was just under 18 runs; and both while he was at Cambridge and later when he played for the Yorkshire Gentlemen, there were slightly gleeful reports of his being out for a duck.
+See the blog post The cricketing baronet.
 From 1872 to 1895 he was Registrar of Deeds for the North Riding of Yorkshire.
 In 1859 he married his cousin Catherine Louisa Worsley (d.
 1907), daughter of Sir William Worsley and Sara Philadelphia Cayley.
 George Allanson Cayley became the 8th Cayley baronet on his father’s death.

 - Sarah Elizabeth Cayley (1832-1847)